 Q: What do you bring to a song?

 A: Years of experience and an open ear.

 Q: What's your typical work process?

 A: Typically I spend about an hour just listening to a song, then I get into basic edits and mutes, arranging things.
 Then I jump into the mix.
 I usually spend about 2 hours mixing and then take a break.
 The next day I do the final tweaks.

 A: My setup is a typical home studio, I mainly use Pro Tools but have recently switched over to Harrison Mixbus which I'm enjoying!
 I have a Scarlett 2i2, a set of Adam T5V's and avatone mixphones.

 Q: What other musicians or music production professionals inspire you?

 A: Butch Vig, Steve Albini, Rick Rubin, Sylvia Massey

 Q: Describe the most common type of work you do for your clients.

-A: I am shooting for doing mostly mixing for clients nowadays and mastering when needed.
+A: I am mostly mixing for clients nowadays and mastering when needed.
 I prefer to only do one or the other when possible.